bobbyhiddn/Scrape.md/README.md

 scrape_md https://www.example.com
 ```

-This will create aa markdown file in the current directory with a filename based on the website you are scraping.
+This will create a markdown file in the current directory with a filename based on the website you are scraping.
 For example, if you were scraping https://www.example.com, the file would be named example.md or something like that.

-License
-Information about the code license.